Coolest Spiderman Cake Photos and How-To Tips

 For this Spiderman cake, I used 9X13 cake pans and 2 bread pans.
 Using fishing line, I cut the cakes the sizes and shapes that I wanted.
 As far as the buildings I just stacked and restacked until they looked good.

 Using Hy-vee Whipped Icing dyed gray I covered the cakes, layers and all.
-I used ground-up Oreos for the "tar" roofs, chocolate chips for roof edges and Hershey's for the windows.
-The Billboards are just cardboard with icing.
+I used ground-up Oreos for the “tar” roofs, chocolate chips for roof edges and Hershey’s for the windows.
+Then the Billboards are just cardboard with icing.
 I even went as far as putting a roadway around the Spiderman cake.

-This was such a fun Spider Man cake to make.
+Buy green sugar for the grass (you can buy it anywhere).
+And the flowers I found at Wal-mart.
+The Spiderman Figures I got from Hy-vee Bakery., , This was such a fun Spider Man cake to make.
 It did take about 5 hours to make and the night before to cook all the cakes.
 The accident scene was a last moment detail I did while the cake was setting in the refrigerator!!
 The Bad part was no one would cut it and they made me do it!!
 Enjoy

 Spiderman Cake Photo